 Patient discussions

-Patients should be advised to monitor for symptoms of recurrence, such as upper-extremity swelling, engorged neck veins, facial oedema, or plethora.
-They should also be advised to report to the accident and emergency department if they develop dyspnoea or confusion.
+Patients should be advised to monitor for symptoms of recurrence like upper-extremity swelling, engorged neck veins, facial edema, or plethora.
+They should also be advised to report to the emergency department if they develop dyspnea or confusion.